sk-rama/hugo-RaMa-theme/README.md

 ## License

 This theme is released under the MIT license.
-For more information read the [license](https://github.com/digitalcraftsman/hugo-icarus-theme/blob/master/LICENSE.md).

 ## Acknowledgements